find-xposed-magisk/x-ui/README.md

 #### Usage

-The web panel supports daily traffic, panel login, database backup, system status, client info, and other notification and functions through the Telegram Bot.
-To use the bot, you need to set the bot-related parameters in the panel, including:
+X-UI supports daily traffic notification, panel login reminder and other functions through the Tg robot.
+To use the Tg robot, you need to apply for the specific application tutorial.
+You can refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html)
+Set the robot-related parameters in the panel background, including:

-- Telegram Token
+- Tg robot Token
-- Admin Chat ID(s)
-- Notification Time (in cron syntax)
+- Tg robot ChatId
+- Tg robot cycle runtime, in crontab syntax
-- Expiration Date Notification
+- Tg robot Expiration threshold
-- Traffic Cap Notification
+- Tg robot Traffic threshold
-- Database Backup
+- Tg robot Enable send backup in cycle runtime
-- CPU Load Notification
+- Tg robot Enable CPU usage alarm threshold

 **Reference syntax:**